hanneshayashi/gsm/README.md

 ## Output

 GSM is a CLI for the official Google API.
 It is designed to be easily usable in scripts and workflows.
-To that end, I made the decision to ommit the implementation of "interesting" output that tells you what GSM is doing, because, while it may be neat to watch, it doesn't serve a purpose when you want to create a script that actually uses the output and I hate the idea of parsing unformatted text to make decisions.
-Therefore, all* of GSM's console output is parseable JSON or XML (mostly what the API returns).
+To that end, I made the decision to omit the implementation of "interesting" output that tells you what GSM is doing, because, while it may be neat to watch, it doesn't serve a purpose when you want to create a script that actually uses the output and I hate the idea of parsing unformatted text to make decisions.
+Therefore, all* of GSM's console output is parsable JSON or XML (mostly what the API returns).

 If you want to use GSM's output in scripts, you may want to consider using the `--compressOutput` flag, to keep GSM from unnecessarily "prettying up" the output.
 Depending on the tools you use and how you want to build your workflow, you may also want to consider using the `--streamOutput` flag, which will cause GSM to stream single objects directly to stdout.
 This may be significantly faster and use a lot less memory, but keep in mind that not all applications can properly utilize a stream of JSON objects.